 Rather than dousing your whole head in powder, “Only spray the oily spots where you need it,” Gohara says.
 Also, make sure to apply it to your hair—not the scalp directly—to prevent product build-up from clogging the hair follicle, which can lead to inflammation and irritation (read: an itchy, flaky scalp, and even potential hair loss).
 If your hair is dry, avoid spritzing the length of it to keep strands from turning rough and brittle.

-When it is time to wash your hair, use a clarifying shampoo, like Suave Naturals Daily Clarifying Shampoo ($1, walgreens.com), followed by a nourishing conditioner, like Head & Shoulders Nourishing Care Conditioner($5, target.com).
-This combination will wipe out any product build-up, while replenishing moisture.
-Between washes, use an oil, such as Ouai Hair Oil ($28, sephora.com) from mid-shaft to ends to keep strands hydrated.
+When it is time to wash your hair, use a clarifying shampoo, like Suave Essentials Daily Clarifying Shampoo ($2; target.com), followed by a nourishing conditioner, like Head & Shoulders Smooth and Silky Hair & Scalp Conditioner($6; walmart.com).
+This combination will wipe out any product build-up while replenishing moisture.
+Between washes, use an oil, such as Ouai Hair Oil ($28; sephora.com) from mid-shaft to ends to keep strands hydrated.